Guide Travel Tips 5 min read

 Malaysia is easy to travel without using cash for every purchase, but tourists should not rely on one app.
 QR payment support depends on your home banking or eWallet app, rail gates may need a physical Touch 'n Go card or ticket option, and small vendors or machines can still require cash.

 TL;DR: DuitNow QR is Malaysia's national QR payment standard.
 PayNet says international travelers can use supported foreign banking or eWallet apps to scan and pay across Malaysia, but support depends on your app, account region, and the merchant QR.
 Touch 'n Go eWallet is available only for selected countries and regions, with WhatsApp OTP and foreigner verification.
-For Rapid KL rail and bus travel, plan around a physical Touch 'n Go card, cash/token options, or the official fare rules instead of assuming every gate accepts mobile QR.
-Keep small MYR notes as a backup.
+For Rapid KL, rail pages list cash/token and Touch 'n Go fares, while MRT feeder buses accept cashless payment only.
+Plan around a physical Touch 'n Go card or the official rail token options instead of assuming every gate or bus accepts mobile QR.
+Keep small MYR notes as a backup outside cashless-only services.

 I. Payment Options in Malaysia